wrr/rack-wwwhisper/heroku-doc.md

 [wwwhisper](http://addons.heroku.com/wwwhisper) is an
-[add-on](http://addons.heroku.com) for authorizing access to Rails or other Rack based Heroku applications.
+[add-on](http://addons.heroku.com) for authorizing access to Node.js,
+Ruby on Rails and other Ruby Rack based applications on Heroku.

 The add-on provides a web interface to specify emails of users that are allowed to access your application.
 Each visitor is presented with